Isabel (TV series): Episode Summaries

 Episode 21.
 “Inheritors of Blood”.
 (1481-1482).
 The Emir in Granada sends his troops off to capture Zahara (26 December 1491).
 But a rival faction (men in black) hates the Emir and plots against him with his mother.
 They later storm the palace and drive out the Emir and his ex-Christian wife and child.
 His son Boabdil becomes the new Emir.
-In reality this event doesn’t occur until after the Battle of Loja (1-4 July, 1482).
-The Marquiz of Cadiz captures Alhama (February 27-28, 1482) and the Reconquista is back on.
+In reality this event doesn’t occur until after the Battle of Loja (1-4 July 1482).
+The Marquiz of Cadiz captures Alhama (February 27–28, 1482) and the Reconquista is back on.
 Isabella is still angry with Fernando about his affair with Beatriz, but eventually gets over it and even receives Aldonza and her two children by Fernando.
 Isabella and Fernando’s son Juan (1478-1497) is named heir to the throne of Aragon.
 Isabella has a difficult delivery, with twins, two girls, born 35 hours apart (June 29, 1482).
 Isabella nearly dies.
 The one girl survives and is named Maria (1482-1517, who becomes mother of a daughter Isabel who marries Charles V and gives birth to Phillip II.)
 Ferdinand has trouble with the nobles and peasants of Aragon.
 He puts together an army and picks up the Reconquista.

 Episode 22.
 “The Most Fickle” (1482-1483).
 Against competent advice, Ferdinand decides to attack Loja (July, 1482).
 Only the end of the battle is shown, a rout for the Spanish.
 Archbishop Carillo is dying and Isabella visits him; he dies 1 July 1482.
-Another Spanish defeat occurred at Ajarquia NW of Malaga (March 19, 1483), with Moorish troops lead by El Zagal, brother of the Emir.
+Another Spanish defeat occurred at Ajarquia NW of Malaga (March 19, 1483), with Moorish troops led by El Zagal, brother of the Emir.
 Boabdil decides to be a general and attacks Lucena, is defeated and captured by the Spanish (April 21, 1483).
 His father thereupon returns to Granada to resume control.
 He suffers a stroke and becomes blind.
 The marriage arrangement between Isabella’s daughter Isabel and the son of the Portuguese king is cancelled, and Isabel is reunited with her mother.
 Meanwhile the King is trying to confiscate all the wealth of the Braganza family.
 Another attack by the Moors near Zahara is repulsed with great losses to the Moors.
 The Marquis of Cadiz retakes the town of Zahara (October, 1483).